DuckTapeKiller/obsidian-easyview/README.md

 ## Reading Mode Toggle

-Quickly switch between Obsidian's three editing modes:
+Each click advances to the next mode in the cycle:

 1. **Source Mode** → Raw markdown with full editing control
 2. **Live Preview** → WYSIWYG editing with rendered formatting
 3. **Reading View** → Clean rendered view for reading

-Each click advances to the next mode in the cycle.

 ---